alvaroyurrita/Flex-Widget-Test/README.md

 # Flex Widget Test

 > [!NOTE]
 > Issue is still present on new Collab Compute.
-See below for firmware info
+See below for firmware info.
+This was tested in both Legacy Connection mode as well as Pairing Mode.

 There seems to be an issue with Construct projects when run inside a MTR Compute, specifically a UC-Engine